drobnyjt/rcpr/README.md

 * `complex_threshold: f64`: the threshold of the imaginary part of roots that are near-real that is tolerated (default: 1e-4)
 * `interval_limit: f64`: if the subdivision algorithm produces an interval below this length, the function will return an Error and abort (default: 1e-4)
 * `far_from_zero: f64`: if G(x) evaluated at all the Lobatto grid points on an interval `[c, d]` is further than this value from zero, that interval will be assumed to have no roots contained within it (default: float_max)
+* error_calc: ErrorCalc (ErrorCalc::Absolute or ErrorCalc::Relative) - which error calculation to use.
+Relative is scaled by the max magnitude of the Lobatto-grid function evaluations on each interval; absolute error is estimated from the magnitude of the difference between the Nth- and 2Nth-degree Chebyshev interpolants on the interval.

 ## Rootfinders